apollographql/apollo-server/docs/source/federation/hosted-gateway-definitions.md

 > Each service needs a unique name, this is how you will identify the service for schema updates

-To later modify hosted service definitions, simply rerun the `apollo service:push` command with the appropriate URL and service name.
+Modify hosted service definitions by rerunning the `apollo service:push` command with the appropriate URL and service name.
+The service will be queried for it's new schema, which will then be uploaded to Apollo Engine.

 ## Configuring Apollo Gateway